December 3, 2008

 In general, new Section 457A of the Code prohibits deferrals of compensation after December 31, 2008 by U.S. taxpayers under certain deferred compensation and equity-related arrangements of "nonqualified entities."
 Our October 30, 2008 client alert provides a detailed summary of Section 457A.

 The term "nonqualified entity" generally includes the foreign fund entity utilized by many hedge funds as part of a standard compensation deferral structure (though some private equity and hedge fund entities (foreign or domestic) and other foreign operating entities may be swept up in the broad definition of "nonqualified entities").
 Affected compensation arrangements need to be amended by December 31, 2008 to avoid becoming subject to new Code Section 457A.
 Thus, companies potentially subject to this law need to review (and, if necessary, amend) their compensation arrangements by year-end.

 Determination Letter Applications

-Gibson, Dunn & Crutcher lawyers are available to assist in addressing any questions you may have regarding these issues.
+Gibson, Dunn & Crutcher lawyers are available to assist clients in addressing any questions they may have regarding these issues.
 Please contact the Gibson Dunn attorney with whom you work, or